One of my highlights of this year has been successfully walking the South Downs Way.

 I Can’t Recommend the Trailblazer Guide Enough

-The Hadrian’s Wall Trailblazer guide had been fantastic to use, so I knew I needed to pick up the same guide for the South Downs Way.
+The Hadrian’s Wall Trailblazer guide had been fantastic to use, so I knew I needed to pick up the same guide for the South Downs Way — the latest version was published in 2022.

 It’s Extremely Well-Signposted